w3debugger/gitstash-manager/README.md

 - **Browse Files**: Select a stash to see changed files in the files sidebar
 - **View Diff**: Click any file to see the detailed code changes

+### Customizing Layout
+- **Resize Sidebar**: Drag the blue handle on the right edge of the repository panel (200px - 600px)
+- **Resize Files Panel**: Drag the blue handle on the right edge of the files panel (200px - 500px)
+- **Responsive Content**: All text and file lists automatically adapt to panel sizes
+- **Persistent Sizes**: Your preferred panel widths are remembered between sessions

 ### Keyboard Shortcuts
 - `Cmd/Ctrl + N` - Add new repository
 - `Cmd/Ctrl + R` - Refresh all repositories